Colic gets better on its own after a few months, although you may find the following tips helpful in the meantime.

-It's possible that your baby may have developed a short-term intolerance to proteins that are found in cows' milk and other dairy products.
+It's possible your baby may have developed a short-term intolerance to proteins found in cows' milk and other dairy products.

-If you are breastfeeding, you can try removing all dairy products from your diet for a week to see if your baby's symptoms improve.
+If you're breastfeeding, you can try removing dairy products from your diet for a week or two to see if your baby's symptoms improve.

-If you are bottle feeding, switch to a hypoallergenic milk formula.
-These types of milk have low levels of the protein that may be causing intolerance.
-Again, you can try using them for a week to see if your baby's symptoms improve.
+If you're bottle feeding, see your GP for advice about switching to a hypoallergenic milk formula.
+This type of milk has low levels of the protein that may be causing the intolerance.
+Again, you can try using it for a week or two to see if your baby's symptoms improve.

 Your GP can advise you about the most suitable hypoallergenic milk formula for your baby.
-The use of soya milk formula is not usually recommended because it contains hormones that may interfere with your baby's future physical and sexual development.
+Soya milk formula isn't usually recommended for babies less than six months old, as it contains hormones that may interfere with your baby's physical and sexual development.

-If your baby's symptoms do not improve after using hypoallergenic milk formula for a week, it is usually felt that there is little point carrying on with the treatment.
+If your baby's symptoms don't improve after using hypoallergenic milk formula for a week or two, it's usually felt there's little point carrying on with it.

-Star anise tea is a herbal tea that has traditionally been used to treat colic.
-However, its use is no longer recommended because certain types of star anise are highly toxic and could poison your baby.
+- star anise tea – a herbal tea that has traditionally been used to treat colic, but is no longer recommended because it sometimes contains toxins that could poison your baby